datachainlab/hyperledger-hip/HIPs/yui.md

 In order to achieve interoperability that satisfies design principles above, YUI focuses on inter-blockchain communication protocol (IBC) designed as a core component of the Cosmos network and applies it to the enterprise blockchain domain to achieve communication between blockchains.

-IBC enables communication among heterogeneous blockchain with TAO property, namely, (reliable) transport, authentication, and ordering.
+IBC enables communication among heterogeneous blockchain with TAO property, namely, reliable transport, authentication, and ordering.

 * “Reliable” means that only a packet that is exactly sent by a source chain is received by a destination chain exactly once.
 In fact, blockchains themselves never communicate with other blockchains.
 Thus a “relayer” needs to relay packets from one to another, but the role of relayer is permissionless; that is, anyone can run relayers.
+(Because of on-chain verification nature of IBC)
 * “Authenticated” means that IBC uses “channel” abstraction described later when relaying packets and that each end of a channel is exclusively assigned to a specific smart contract.
 Thus, if a packet is received by a destination chain via a channel, it proves that a specific smart contract assigned to the channel on a source chain sent the packet and that any other smart contracts can never use the channel to send packets.
 * “Ordered” means that a destination chain receives packets in the same order in which a source chain sends the packets.